-Even though the term “hemp” refers to a variety of cannabis, it’s not the same thing as cannabis at all.
-The varieties of cannabis that fall under that hemp umbrella, as it were, contain less than .3% THC.
-THC itself is the main psychoactive compound of cannabis.
+Even though the term “hemp” refers to a variety of cannabis sativa plants, it’s not the same thing as cannabis as we know it at all.
+The varieties of cannabis sativa that fall under that hemp umbrella, as it were, contain less than .3% THC.
+THC itself is the primary psychoactive compound of the cannabis plant.
 In other words, it’s the thing that makes cannabis what it is for people that use it.

 For example, NC hemp is legal to produce, as dictated by federal law.
-A more expansive production in the future, yielding benefits both to hemp consumers and the NC economy in general.
+A more expansive production in the future, yielding benefits for both hemp consumers and the NC economy in general.
 With that being said, let’s look into some of the different hemp products that can be created and consumed.

 1. Hemp Seeds and Hemp Seed Oil

 Hemp seeds are also easy to digest and are full of protein.
-Of course, if you’d rather cook with hemp in a more liquid form, you can consider hemp seed oil.
+Of course, if you’d rather cook with hemp in a more liquid form, you can consider hemp oil.
 This oil is full of Omega 3 essential fatty acids and has been connected to skin and nail benefits.
-Furthermore, there is apparently a connection between hemp seed oil and reduced inflammation.
-You could theoretically rub hemp seed oil into your skin, or use it in the same way that you would use olive oil or vegetable oil when cooking.
-Hopefully, NC hemp production will lead to these simple products being more widely available.
+Furthermore, there is apparently a connection between hemp seed oil and reduced inflammation, reducing blood pressure, boosting the immune system, and balancing cholesterol levels.
+Adding hemp seeds to salads and to smoothies are an easy way to add essential amino acids to your diet.

-2. Hemp Perfume
+2. Hemp Consumables

 Yes, believe it or not, hemp has been converted into perfume as well.
 The benefits of these types of perfume are manifold, so it’s no wonder that wholesale hemp flowers are sometimes converted into them.
 Hemp flowers naturally contain tiny concentrations of extremely potent aromatic oils called terpenes.
 These terpenes smell amazing, are often compared to cloves, and have a diverse flavor profile as well.